Pramilashanmugam/GrooveMates_/README.md

 **Advanced Front-End Portfolio Project(PP5) - Code Institute**

-The *Groovemates_backend API* is the backend for the Groovmates application, built using Django Rest Framework.
-It serves as the foundation for a social network ([Groovmates](https://groovemates-frontend-b3335269700f.herokuapp.com/)) focused on sharing the musical events across to spread the words for all the music lovers.<br>
+The *Groovemates_backend API* is the backend for the groovmates-frontend application, built using Django Rest Framework.
+It serves as the foundation for a social network ([groovmates-frontend](https://groovemates-frontend-b3335269700f.herokuapp.com/)) focused on sharing the musical events across to spread the words for all the music lovers.<br>

-*Groovmates_backend API* is designed for users who want to create and join events, called "Post," which include a event, date, time, description, and location.
+*Groovmates_backend API* is designed for users who want to create and share some musical events happening in and around which would help music lovers to get benefitted by joining such events.
+As a music lover, i felt this website would help all the music lovers to get engaged by visiting such events.
+The events can be created using 'Post' which include a event, date, time, description and location.
 Other users can show their interest by sharing, liking and commenting on the Posts.
 Each event is also open for comments and fostering communication.<br>

 Additionally, users have the ability to follow others, allowing them to stay updated on Groovmates.
 <br>